matomo-org/plugin-TreemapVisualization/README.md

 #### Treemap colors for comparison with previous period

-The treemap visualization will also show you one thing that no other visualization included with Piwik does: the **evolution** of each row.
+The treemap visualization will also show you one thing that no other visualization included with Matomo does: the **evolution** of each row.
 Hovering over a treemap square will show you how much the row changed from the last period (ie, the last day, week, etc.).

 Each treemap square is colored based on the evolution value **so you can easily see how your data is changing**.
 A red square means the change is negative; a green square means the change is positive.
 The more green the bigger the change; the more red the smaller the change.